Human Anatomy and Physiology I: Musculoskeletal, Cardiovascular, and Nervous Systems

 College degree; basic knowledge of cell biology.

-- Master principles of human anatomy using a systemic approach
+- Describe principles of human anatomy using a systemic approach

-- Revise fundamentals of embryology and general micro-anatomy (histology)
+- Discuss the fundamentals of embryology and general microanatomy (histology)

-- Acquire ability to understand how anatomical systems interact, and how structural and functional characteristics of tissues, organs, and systems are intimately interdependent
+- Explain how these systems interact, and how structural and functional characteristics of tissues, organs, and systems are interdependent